KyloIO/kylo-docs/installation/KyloManualDeploymentGuide.rst

 .. note:: If Java 8 isn't being used for the existing instance, then you will be required to change it.

-  a.
-Copy the <SETUP_DIR>/nifi/kylo-*.nar and kylo-spark-*.jar files to the node NiFi is running on.
+1. Copy the <SETUP_DIR>/nifi/kylo-*.nar and kylo-spark-*.jar files to the node NiFi is running on.
 If it’s on the same node you can skip this step.

-  b.
-Shutdown the NiFi instance.
+2. Shutdown the NiFi instance.

-  c.
-Create folders for the jar files.
+3. Create folders for the jar files.
 You may choose to store the jars in another location if you want.

 .. code-block:: shell